gidjituser/react-native-gidjit/README.md

 	* MaterialIcons.ttf
 	* Octicons.ttf
 	* Zocial.ttf
-- Currently the following data is passed to your initial element.
+- Currently the following props are passed to your initial element.
 See [Properties](https://facebook.github.io/react-native/docs/communication-ios.html#properties) for more details.
   * additional props specified by the **-p** parameter of the **share.sh** script.
   * sessionID (can be used to check it different actions are launching the app)